OperaVaria/cdb-birthday/docs/README.md

-# CDBBirthday - A birthday database app written is C

-More info later.
+# CDbBirthday

+A simple, lightweight command line application, written in C, to store birthday information in an SQLite database.

+Windows and Linux binaries included.

 ---